Han Shantong: Rebellion leader's career

 During the works, he claimed to have found a stone image with only one eye and a prophecy about the revolt inscribed on its back (Caomuzi).
 This was probably the reflection of some popular beliefs already widespread in Henan of the time.
 Han proclaimed the rebirth of Maitreya Buddha and the near coming of the "King of Light" (天下大亂，彌勒下生，明王出世).
 Apparently, he used the title for himself (although there is no such historical record, after his death his son became known under the title "King of Light the Young", which provides the indirect evidence.)

-Han Shantong found a staunch supporter in Liu Futong (劉福通).
+Han Shantong found a staunch supporter in Liu Futong.
 After the plot was discovered, Han was executed.

 The son and legacy

-Han's son, Han Lin'er (韓林兒) became the symbol of the following rebellion, of which Liu Futong became the leading general.
+Han's son, Han Lin'er became the symbol of the following rebellion, of which Liu Futong became the leading general.
 Zhu Yuanzhang, the future founder of the Ming dynasty, was Han Lin'er's subordinate as late as 1363.
 Though Han and Liu's military power declined after 1359, Lin'er was probably seen as a legitimate future emperor.
 However, in 1366 or 1367, he accidentally drowned in a pond, not having achieved the rulership.
 There is suspicion that the drowning was staged by Zhu Yuanzhang's agents; by this time Zhu Yuanzhang was already approaching the victory in his struggle for the Mandate of Heaven (The story was reminiscent of Xiang Yu and the puppet Emperor Yi of Chu).

 Historical sources on the power transition predating foundation of the Ming dynasty were destroyed or heavily censored in order to hide the base origin of the founding emperor and his relation to the rebels.
 For this reason information on Han Shantong and other rebel leaders is very scarce.